Active research lines

 Elastographic and molecular ultrasound imaging

 Ultrasound has important biomedical applications in both, therapy and imaging.
 We develop several hybrid ultrasound imaging techniques for biomedical applications combining ultrasound with additional physical mechanisms to go a step beyond standard US imaging techniques.
 These include photoacoustic imaging, combining laser with ultrasound; and magneto-motive ultrasound, combining magnetic fields, magnetic nanoparticles and ultrasound, to obtain images with molecular contrast.
 In addition, we are developing ultrasound elastography modalities, combining external forces, torques, and shear deformations with ultrafast ultrasound imaging to map the stiffness of tissues.
-Finally, we also develop ultrasonic imaging technology to be applied to the field of odontology, quantifying parameters such as the demineralization or to monitor dental implants.
+Finally, we also develop quantitative ultrasonic imaging technology to be applied to the field of odontology, quantifying parameters such as the demineralization or to monitor dental implants.

 Lines